 TED Talks are informative, engaging, and often leave me thinking.
-Here are some of my favorite TED Talks for students in middle and high school.Disclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+Here are some of my favorite TED Talks for students in middle and high school.Disclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 Top Ten Ted Talks for Students